ms/buildtogether.tech/src/thinking/index.md

 because they don't yet have a clear distinction between what belongs to the library and application and what is specific to their code.

-What ties these things together is that novices don't have a [% i "mental model" %][% g mental_model %]mental model[% /g %][% /i %] of the problem.
+What ties these things together is that novices don't have a [% i "mental model" %][% g mental_model "mental model" %][% /i %] of the problem.
 A mental model is a simplified representation of something that's good enough for present needs.
 One example is the ball-and-spring models used to represent molecules in chemistry classes: real atoms aren't marbles and atomic bonds aren't springs,